bcadolf/bcadolf/README.md

 ## 📈 What I'm Working On

-- Deepening my expertise in **Next.js** and **TypeScript**
+- Deepening my expertise in **Next.js** and **TypeScript**.
-- Working with new frameworks **.NET Blazor**.
+- Working with new frameworks **.NET Blazor** and **.NET Maui-Blazor Hybrid**.
 - Exploring Game Development with **Unity** and **Phaser**.
+- Learning AI both how to integrate it as I work and exploring how to build my own local model.
-- Participating and CodeJams to aquire new skills and show my work.
+- Weekly working on new applications to aquire skills and show my work.

 ---

 ## 🤝 Let's Connect

-I'm open to internships, collaborative projects, and mentorship opportunities.
+I'm open to internships/mentorship, collaborative projects, and career opportunities.
 If you're looking for a developer who values clarity, maintainability, and robust code—let’s talk!